top of page

-Explore the context and background of my latest academic research and archaeological contributions.
-Below are key highlights of my recent work:
+Explore the context and background of his latest academic research and archaeological contributions.
+Below are key highlights of his recent work:

 Greece (2025)